maelswarm/nymph/README.md

 # nymph ![logo](http://icons.iconarchive.com/icons/iron-devil/ids-game-world/32/Fairy-icon.png)
 This project is for fun.
-Let's see if we can rewrite C syntax into something a little more high level.
+Let's see if we can what we can achieve by reworking C syntax.

 ## Updates
 A new parser has been implemented.